arumaldodrla/gig-freelance-income-reset/PRIVACY_GDPR_DPIA.md

-_# Privacy, GDPR, and DPIA
+# Privacy, GDPR, and DPIA

-**Version:** 1.1
+**Version:** 4.0

-This document outlines the privacy framework for the Gig/Freelance Income Reset application.
+This document outlines the privacy framework for the **Freelancer Financial Hub**.
 Our approach to privacy is a core component of our brand identity, designed to build deep, lasting trust with our users.

 ## 1. Privacy as a Product Feature